aixplain/aiXplain/README.md

 ### Code Samples and Demos

-aixplain-sdk provides python APIs to call AI workflows you can build with aiXplain designer and to call models you subscribed with aiXplain discover.
+aiXtend provides python APIs to call AI workflows you can build with aiXplain designer and to call models you subscribed with aiXplain discover.

 #### Pipeline Snippet
 ##### Synchronous

 ```
-from aixplain_sdk.factories.pipeline_factory import PipelineFactory
+from aixtend.factories.pipeline_factory import PipelineFactory

 api_key = <API_KEY>